Storytelling Copywriting for Creative Engagement

 Why is storytelling important in marketing?

-Storytelling is crucial in marketing because it:
+Storytelling is important in marketing because it:

 - Makes your brand more relatable and authentic